Canadian sex toy maker that collected intimate data settles $5-million lawsuit

 “(N.P.) would never have purchased a We-Vibe had she known that in order to use its full functionality, (Standard Innovation) would monitor, collect and transmit her usage information through We-Connect.”

-The suit also alleged the company’s conduct violated federal wiretapping, privacy and unjust enrichment laws.
+The suit alleged the company’s conduct violated federal wiretapping, privacy and unjust enrichment laws.

-The settlement calls on Standard Innovation to set aside $4-million to fund claims by users of the app and $1-million to fund the purchase claims.
+The settlement calls on Standard Innovation to set aside $4 million to fund claims by users of the app and $1-million to fund the purchase claims.
 The $5-million is the full amount of the company’s insurance, court records show.

-The settlement also calls on the company to forgo a registration process and collection of email addresses related to its We-Connect application.
+The agreement also calls on the company to forgo a registration process and collection of email addresses related to its We-Connect application.
 It will also have to update its privacy notice to make its data-collection practices explicit.

-Standard Innovation did not immediately respond to a request for comment on Tuesday.
-However, it said last fall that it had engaged external security and privacy experts to review its practices with a view to strengthening its data protection and customer privacy.Report Typo/Error